Terradue/doc-ellip/source/solutions/workflows/quick-start/debug-multinode.rst

 * Click on the *n-node_expression* value under the column *Name*,

-* Click on the lens image,
+* Click on the lens icon,

-* Continue debugging as described in the exercise :doc:`make a robust workflow and debug it <debug>`,
+* Continue debugging as described in :doc:`Exercice 2: make a robust workflow and debug it <debug>`,

 * Click on the *n-node_binning* value under the column *Name*,

-* Click on the lens image,
+* Click on the lens icon,

-* Continue debugging as described in the exercise :doc:`make a robust workflow and debug it <debug>`.
+* Continue debugging as described in :doc:`Exercice 2: make a robust workflow and debug it <debug>`.

 The following image shows the steps that we have just performed: